Abdelhamid-bouzid/Policy-Gradient/TD3(Twin Delayed Deep Deterministic Policy Gradients)/readme.md

 # Overestimation of a state is:
 the highly estimation of the state value (too highly than what actually is)

+# The implementation pipeline:
+The following figure displays the pipeline of the implementation of the TD3 framework.
 ![Image](Pipline.JPG)